-Avoid furnaces, fire places and smoking zones
+Avoid furnaces, fireplaces, and smoking zones

 Indoor air purification

 Salt lamps are natural air purifiers that pull-out toxins from the environment and detoxify your breathing spaces.
 You can use an antiseptic blend of pure essential oils like eucalyptus and thyme to kill germs.
-Add a few drops to a warm water and let the bowl sit in the room to enjoy pure air.
+Add a few drops to warm water and let the bowl sit in the room to enjoy pure air.

 Care for your lungs

 There are some tried and tested therapies to clean lungs.
 Regular lung cleansing in winter can improve your breathing and fight chronic respiratory conditions like asthma and cystic fibrosis.
 Daily steam therapy can work wonders for breathing problems.
 Winters can dry out the mucous membranes in the airways and restrict blood flow.
-Steam adds warmth and moisture to the air, and help loosen mucus inside the airways and lungs.
+Steam adds warmth and moisture to the air and helps loosen mucus inside the airways and lungs.

 Tackling air pollution with Ayurveda

-- Boil one glass of water with a few tulsi leaves, grated ginger and a small piece of crushed jaggery.
+- Boil one glass of water with a few tulsi leaves, grated ginger, and a small piece of crushed jaggery.
 Allow it to boil for five minutes and consume the concoction while it’s warm.

 - Have Golden milk (Haldi milk) to keep cold at bay.
-To prepare this, take a glass of milk and add a pinch of haldi.
-You can customize it with spices like ginger, tulsi, cardamom and cinnamon.
+To prepare this, take a glass of milk and add a pinch of Haldi.
+You can customize it with spices like ginger, tulsi, cardamom, and cinnamon.

 Another wonderful Ayurvedic hack is putting a drop of pure cow ghee in every nostril every morning and at bedtime.
 This helps to keep clear of pollutants.
 Also, you can consume 2-3 teaspoons of ghee daily to chelate out toxic metals like lead and mercury.

 Instead of overloading on medicines, allow your body to self-heal.
 By tackling air pollution with naturopathy, you can prevent unnecessary overdose of medication like flu shots.
-For affected lungs, opt for naturopathic treatments like chest and back massage, oxygen therapy, steam and sauna baths.
+For affected lungs, opt for naturopathic treatments like chest and back massage, oxygen therapy, and steam and sauna baths.
 The Yogic way of Jal neti has proven to be extremely effective in clearing sinuses and breathing well.
-Nasyam and jal neti can be performed for nasal cleansing and delivery of potent healing agents to give a disease-free body.
+Nasyam and Jal neti can be performed for nasal cleansing and delivery of potent healing agents to give a disease-free body.

 This winter, take care of your lungs by following these easy tips.
-These are natural, practical and very easy to do.
-Avoid smoking and breathing in toxic air and load up on healthy, anti-oxidant rich foods.
+These are natural, practical, and very easy to do.
+Avoid smoking and breathing in toxic air and load up on healthy, anti-oxidant-rich foods.
 Instead of allopathic medicines that target the symptoms, shift to naturopathic life that targets holistic wellbeing and promotes prevention rather than treatment.
-Check out our article on how to fight the ill-effects of Air Pollution in Delhi?
+Check out our article on how to fight the ill effects of Air Pollution in Delhi?